LucyHeath/ChamPeakx/README.md

 ![Filter search code snippet](https://user-images.githubusercontent.com/114397080/210779509-211f18ff-5ca1-4980-8943-6ee44e4d9bf1.png)

+The mountaineering index is built using the Chakra UI card

 ### Mountaineering route detail page
 Clicking on the route from the index page brings the user to the single route detail page.
-Here they can review the route beta, including an image of the route, the peak and route names (which are highlighted with icons and the use off tooltips on hover).
-Below the piture sits the description and an infographic display.
+Here they can review the route beta, including an image of the route, the peak and route names, which are highlighted with icons(React and Chakra UI) and the use off tooltips (Chakra UI) on hover.
+Below the picture sits the description and an infographic display.

 ![Screenshot 2023-01-05 at 12 42 07](https://user-images.githubusercontent.com/114397080/210782712-bb7b6935-1690-4aa9-8580-295268114a6f.png)

-The infographic display has a drawer which can be toggled to diplay more info about the climbing grades and the infographics themselves again use tooltips to provide further detail.
+The infographic display has an accordian (Chakra UI) which can be toggled to diplay more info about the climbing grades and the infographics themselves again use tooltips to provide further detail.

 ![Screenshot 2023-01-05 at 12 46 41](https://user-images.githubusercontent.com/114397080/210783470-c961a10f-3126-48d4-8715-3c1a7cbe9b95.png)

 ## Back-end
 This was my first experience of creating a back-end using Python.
 I used Django and Django REST Framework to create a PostgreSQL database with RESTful features.

 ### Database Relationships
 I used [Quick Database Diagrams](https://app.quickdatabasediagrams.com) to visualise the relationships between the models: Mountaineering Routes; Route Difficulty; Comments; Users/Authorisation